LongPotato/Practice_Rails/README.md

 Project focus: building advanced forms with search and nested attributes.

 Build a flight booker, where user selects flight based on date, departure and arrival airports, and number of passengers.
-User enters passenger detail on booking page and receives confirmation page.
+User enters passenger detail on booking page and receives confirmation emails.

 ##Odin-Kittens